ulyssis/siyu/_pages/about.md

 My main focus is on the magnetic fields of very small stars.
 Despite having cool and mostly neutral (not charged) surfaces, these stars can still heat their upper atmospheres.
 This heating results in energetic emission lines and occasional large explosions known as flares.
 Why do small stars have such strong magnetic fields?
 How do those fields and their interactions with the surface change as they age?

-I also work at the interface between stellar and Galactic astronomy.
-I'm interested in using the positions and velocities of stars compared to surrounding stars as an indicator of age.
-I'm also working on determining photometric indicators of metallicities for small stars.
-With accurate metallicites, millions of these stars can be used to uncovery the chemical evolution of our Galaxy.
+I often work at the interface between stellar and Galactic astronomy.
+I use kinematics - positions and velocities - as age indicators for stellar populations.
+I am also determining photometric metallicity indicators for the smallest stars.
+With accurate metallicites, millions of these stars can be used to uncover the chemical evolution of our Galaxy.

-This site is under construction, so the science project descriptions are stubs and I am still hoping to make the mobile version smoother.
-My out of date but complete site is [still available](http://www.sarahjaneschmidt.com).
+I don't view the the process of science as seperate from the community surrounding it.
+For me, this means a focus on building positive mentoring and collaborative relationships in my own scientific community in addition to working on projects related to equity and inclusion.